alshival/gpt-discord-bot/README.md

 Welcome to the Discord Bot Starter Code brought to you by [Alshival's Data Service](https://Alshival.com).
 This code utilizes [OpenAI](https://openai.com/) and Tensorflow to provide a simple, yet expandable bot framework, allowing you to get started swiftly.
 Currently, we've implemented two models:

-  * `text-davinci-002`: An economical choice suitable for a Discord server with a large user base.
+  * `text-davinci-003`: An economical choice suitable for a Discord server with a large user base.
 OpenAI does offer lighter models that might suit your requirements as well.
   * `gpt-3.5-turbo`: A more powerful option, ideally suited for $\huge\textcolor{red}{\textbf{\textsf{tutoring study groups}}}$ or $\huge\textcolor{green}{\textbf{\textsf{brainstorming with small teams}}}$.

 # Usage

-To use `text-davinci-002` in Discord, prefix your request with `!chatGPT`.
+To use `text-davinci-003` in Discord, prefix your request with `!davinci3`.

-For `gpt-3.5-turbo` usage in Discord, prefix your request with `!chatGPTturbo`.
+For `gpt-3.5-turbo` usage in Discord, prefix your request with `!gpt3`.

 To schedule a reminder, use `!reminder YYYY-MM-DD HH:MM <REMINDER>`: